scottish-government-design-system/designsystem.gov.scot/get-started/javascript/index.md

 If you need finer control, the JavaScript classes for each component are in `window.DS.components`.
 The component classes all have an `init` method that is used to initialise the component.

-If you wanted to set up some new accordions, for example, you would select them and then initialise them.
+If you wanted to set up some new accordions, for example, you would select the accordion elements and then create a component instance for each and initialise them.

 {% highlight javascript %}
 const myNewAccordions = [].slice.call(document.querySelectorAll('[data-module="ds-accordion"]'));